Paroxysmisch/genome-assembly/dissertation/main.typ

 == A short history of Genome Assembly <sec:existing_methods>
 Hierarchical sequencing and @wgs have been the two predominant assembly strategies @t2t-genome-assembly.
 Hierarchical sequencing involves cloning, sequencing, and assembly of tiled genomic fragments that are aligned against a physical or genetic genome map, with the human reference genome GRCh38 being primarily constructed with this method @grch38.

-Due to its high cost and labour-intensive nature, heirarchical sequencing has largely been replaced by @wgs, where the genome is randomly fragmented into individually sequenced smaller segments called reads @wgs1 @wgs2.
+Due to its high cost and labor-intensive nature, hierarchical sequencing has largely been replaced by @wgs, where the genome is randomly fragmented into individually sequenced smaller segments called reads @wgs1 @wgs2.
 These reads are then reassembled into a complete genome by identifying overlaps between them.
 Unlike hierarchical sequencing, @wgs must consider overlaps between reads spanning the entire genome, not just localized regions, which significantly increases computational complexity.

 A fundamental part of @wgs is the creation of the overlap graph @overlapgraphsdetailed @lovro @overlapgraph, in which each vertex is a read.
 There exists a directed edge between the vertex of read $A$ and of read $B$ if the suffix of $A$ can be aligned to (i.e. overlaps with) the prefix $B$.
 The genome can then be reconstructed by finding a Hamiltonian path (a path that visits every vertex/read in the graph exactly once) through this overlap graph.